 - Even if you’re able to successfully hide the existence of the asset for the time being, if it’s discovered in the future you run the risk of losing half, if not all, of that asset.

-- If the court suspects you’re being dishonest and attempting to hide assets, it will have a serious negative impact on your credibility and trustworthiness in the judge’s eyes; with the final outcome depending heavily on your perceived credibility.
+- If the court suspects you’re being dishonest and attempting to hide assets, an argument for imputation of income could be made.
+And, it will have a serious negative impact on your credibility and trustworthiness in the judge’s eyes; with the final outcome depending heavily on your perceived credibility.
 This is something you never want to risk in court.